0x416c616e/dailyprogress/week_X.md

 - Worked more on final project.
 Finished the database tables and dummy data.
 Now starting to work on the program itself, as well as the views.
 - Wrote about 1,000 lines of code for the final project so far

+## April 21st, 2020

+- Lots of work on final project for database class
+- Now the final project has a login system, main menu, ability to make tickets, ability to view or search for tickets, and ability to view or search for standard procedures